 This plan allowed for the occupation of Penang by Brigadier C. R. Hary’s 3rd Commando Brigade to be lifted from Bombay in infantry and tank landing ships and to be landed in assault formation, and the occupation two days later of Singapore by Major General E. C. R. Mansergh’s Indian 5th Division, lifted from Rangoon in personnel and motor transport vessels.
 The selection of the 3rd Commando Brigade and 5th Division for this operation was dictated by availability of troops and shipping, and by the need to cause the least possible dislocation of plans for imminent large-scale amphibious operations.
 Negotiations representatives of Mountbatten and Field Marshal Count Hisaichi Terauchi, commander of the Southern Expeditionary Army Group in South-East Asia, and some of his local subordinates were to take place on the day before the landing on board British ships which were to be covered by other British warships and by warplanes, and a detailed minesweeping programme was required.

-The British force totalled some 60,000 men embarked in and supported by some 90 vessels including the battleships Nelson and French Richelieu, escort carriers Ameer, Attacker, Emperor, Empress, Hunter, Khedive and Stalker, heavy cruiser Sussex (flagship), two light cruisers, 15 destroyers, three Royal Fleet Auxiliary vessels, three hospital ships, 14 merchant vessels and 43 infantry landing ships.
+The British force totalled some 60,000 men embarked in and supported by some 90 vessels including the battleships Nelson and French Richelieu, the escort carriers Ameer, Attacker, Emperor, Empress, Hunter, Khedive and Stalker, the heavy cruiser Sussex (flagship), two light cruisers, 15 destroyers, three Royal Fleet Auxiliary vessels, three hospital ships, 14 merchant vessels and 43 infantry landing ships.
 The liberation fleet carried little in the way of heavy weapons as Mountbatten believed that the Japanese in Malaya and Singapore, totalling 77,00 men and naval forces comprising just the heavy cruisers Myoko and Takao, and the ex-German submarines I-501 and I-502, would surrender without a fight.

 Japan’s defeat had taken the Japanese command in Singapore by surprise, and many of these were initially unwilling to consider any surrender and had vowed to fight to the death.
 Three days after the emperor’s announcement, General Seishiro Itagaki, commander of the 7th Area Army), flew to Saigon to meet Terauchi.
 Itagaki had initially baulked at the decision to surrender and ordered Lieutenant General Moritake Tanabe’s 25th Army, defending Singapore, to resist when the Allies arrived.
 There was even a secret plan to massacre all Allied prisoners of war on the island.
 But on 20 August Itagaki signalled Mountbatten that he would abide by his emperor’s decision and was ready to receive instructions for the Japanese surrender of Singapore.